RFC1920/Mom-Server-Replacement-Project/README.md

   - CreateSession -- This answers server requests and returns a session id sufficient for the server to start.
 (WORKING)
   - GetAllSessions -- For the client to receive an updated server list.
-  - KeepAliveSession -- Both server and client query this for server status updates.
+  - KeepAliveSession/0 -- Both server and client query this for server status updates.

 ## Server Setup